robertthiesmeier/cross_site_imputation/README.md

 ![DAG_conf](https://github.com/user-attachments/assets/f5a3d195-dc43-4d09-b147-5d467fb01b04)

 > [!TIP]
 > To generate the data according to the outlined mechanism above and NOT use any real data, apply the DGM program below.
 This tutorial guides you through the code.
-For smooth implementation, consider running the attached file in this repository (
+For smooth implementation, consider running the attached [file in this repository](cross_site_tutorial.do).

 <details>
 **Data Generating Mechanism (DGM)**